Plant-Based Proteins

 How Almonds Compares for Protein Density

-Almonds is less protein-dense than the related foods shown below, so portions, add-ins, and the rest of the meal matter more.
+Almonds sits close to the related-food average for protein density, so the best choice usually comes down to calories, preparation, taste, and how easy it is to repeat.
 Plant protein foods often bring fiber, carbohydrates, fats, or all three along with protein.
 That makes them useful, but it also means protein density can be very different from lean meat, fish, egg whites, or protein powder.
 Use the comparison table as a planning shortcut: choose the higher-density option when calories are limited, and choose the more calorie-dense option when appetite is low or muscle-gain meals need to be easier to finish.

 | Food | Serving protein | Protein / 100g | Protein / 100 cal |